p00ya/browser-activity/README.md

 # Browser Activity

-Browser Activity is a Chrome extension to publish website browsing activity to Discord's Activity Status (also known as "Rich Presence").
+Browser Activity is a Chrome extension to publish website browsing activity to Discord's activity status (also known as "Rich Presence").
 It will publish activity from particular Chrome tabs that you enable.
 That activity will be visible to your Discord friends and other users on the same Discord servers as you.

 ## Installation

 This extension isn't published on the Chrome Web Store yet, so installation requires several steps.
-You will need to unpack and load the extension, and also build and install the native `chrome-discord-bridge` program.
+You will need to unpack and load the extension, and also build and install the native chrome-discord-bridge program.
 These instructions assume experience with the terminal and git.

 ### Installing the extension